tkruse/build-bench/README.md

 Then it invokes the build command to compile, unit-test and jar the sources.

 # Samples

+The builds should work for any source tree that follows these conventions (Canonical Maven/Gradle/sbt/clojure):
+* Java sources in src/main/java
+* Test sources in src/test/java
+* Other resources in src/test/resources
+* Tests written in Junit4 compatible fashion
+* Test classes named *Test.java
+* Abstract Test parent classes named *AbstractTest.java (to be excluded, some buildsystems fail else)

+## Output

 Sample output (manually cleaned up) for a clean build of apache commons.math (compile + test):
 ```